Hendruch/Hendruch/README.md

 <br>

-- A passionate Self-taught Front-end and Mobile developer
+- A passionate Software Engineer and security analyst intern
-- Currently learning Web Development by Self
+- Currently finishing my bachelor's in Software Engineering (Graduating on June 2024)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/hendruch)

 <br><br>